RN255/https---github.com-RN255-dotnet-project/README.md

 ## Project Name: .NET Project
-A project using dotnet to create a database of jokes.
+A project using .NET to create a database of jokes.

 ## Motivation
 I wanted to learn .NET so followed this tutorial.